I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 For more details, please read my other article dedicated to DakshinaChitra Museum.

 2. Muttukadu Boat House

-Our next stop is Muttukadu Boat House, which is just a 5-minute drive from Dakshinachitra Museum.
+The next stop can be Muttukadu Boat House, which is just a 5-minute drive from DakshinaChitra Museum.
 A part of the back-water canal of Bay of Bengal has been converted into a recreational boat club in Muttukadu on the East Coast Road.
-This place is located just around five miles south of Uthandi Toll Plaza.
+This place is just around five miles south of Uthandi Toll Plaza.

 Boat Rentals at Muttukadu

-The water body is surrounded by a touch of nature, but the city skyline rears its head at many places.
-Bird watchers would enjoy the boat ride, as the Muttukadu lake has a good population of birds, including storks, pelicans, kingfishers and many others.
+The water body is surrounded by a touch of nature, but the city skyline rears its head in many places.
+Bird watchers would enjoy the boat ride, as the Muttukadu lake has a good population of birds, including storks, pelicans, kingfishers, common terns and many others.
 The view from Muttukadu is especially breathtaking during sunset, as you can see from the picture.

 If You Want More Than a Snack, Bring Your Own Food

 There are tree-lined paths by the side of the lake where one can go for a stroll, as well as a restaurant run by TTDC where they sell light snacks and coffee.
 Keep in mind, however, that this is not a great option for a proper meal at Muttukadu.
 If you think you'll be in need for a real lunch, you can carry your own food for a lovely picnic.
 There is a small area near the car park area under the trees that is ideal for having a picnic lunch.

 3. The Crocodile Bank